 You'll be amazed by Sarakiniko's white rocks, Kleftiko caves (accessible only by local boats), and the crystal-clear waters of Firiplaka.
 Then, how about using a rope to reach Tsigrado beach?

 There’s no airport here.
 You'll have to either take the boat from Piraeus (the port of Athens), or fly to Naxos and then take a short ferry ride.
-To be pedantic, Koufonisia is a trio of islands: Ano (upper) Koufonisi with only 300 inhabitants, Kato (lower) Koufonisi with only few buildings and a famous amongst Greek tavern, and Keros, off-limits to visitors as it’s a protected archaeological area considered to be the equal of Delos.
+To be pedantic, Koufonisia is a trio of islands: Ano (upper) Koufonisi, with only 300 inhabitants, Kato (lower) Koufonisi, with only few buildings and a famous-among-Greeks tavern, and Keros, off-limits to visitors as it’s a protected archaeological area considered to be the equal of Delos.

 South of the Peloponnese Peninsula, you'll find this unique, tiny island with the world’s oldest-known submerged town – Pavlopetri.
-Intact and only four-meters underwater, it's perfect for snorkelling, even without a mask!
+Intact and only 13ft (4m) underwater, it's perfect for snorkeling, even without a mask.

-One of the best, much-photographed beaches in Greece is in Elafonisos too: Simos, with amazing clear water and soft white sand.
+One of the best, most photo-worthy beaches in Greece is in Elafonisos too: Simos, with amazing, clear water and soft white sand.
 Simos consists of two beaches separated by a tiny sand bar.
-The island itself is quiet – only 600 people live here – so you can expect a relaxed holiday full of nature, good food, and friendly locals!
+The island itself is quiet – only 600 people live here – so you can expect a relaxed holiday full of nature, good food, and friendly locals.